West3D-Printing/Micron/Readme.md

 *DO NOT HOOK THE BLUE WIRE THERE!
 FOR ILLUSTRATION ONLY*

 # Keystone skirts
-There is a modified skirt corner with a standard keystone mount included in this repository.
+There is a modified skirt corner with a connector keystone included in this repository.
 It can be used to add keystone connectors for USB or Ethernet as shown in the photo above.
 Credit to Hartk, we took the keystone from his V0.2 mod and mashed it into the Micron.

 There are skirts available on Printables with keystones in the back but we preferred not running the data lines to the back.
-If you'd prefer the rear facing connectors the mod is available at https://www.printables.com/model/531160-micron-smol-hex-skirts-with-optional-keystone-rear
+If you'd like the rear facing connectors the mod is available at https://www.printables.com/model/531160-micron-smol-hex-skirts-with-optional-keystone-rear